4 Model Design Choices

 Now that we have an understanding of the inference pipeline and where the bottlenecks live, starting with this chapter, we shift to doing something about them.

-The optimizations in this chapter are all about the model itself, separate from request handling.
+The optimizations in this chapter are about the model itself, separate from request handling.
 They change what the hardware has to do per token by reducing the model’s compute and memory footprint at the architecture and weight level.
-Some of these are choices made by model designers prior to training.
-Others are applied post-training to an existing model.
+Many of these are choices made by model designers prior to training.
+A few can be applied post-training to an existing model.
 Either way, the result is the same: fewer bytes to move, fewer FLOPs to compute, or both.

 One can make a strong argument that quantization is the single most impactful model-level optimization for LLM inference.
 The reason is straightforward, and it connects directly to the bottleneck framework from Section 3.4.

-During decode, the bottleneck is memory bandwidth.
+During decode, the biggest overall bottleneck is memory bandwidth.
 As we’ve discussed, each decode step reads the entire model’s weights from HBM just to produce one token.
 If your model has 70 billion parameters stored in FP16 (2 bytes each), that’s 140 GB of weight data read per token.
-On an H100 with 3.35 TB/s of bandwidth, reading 140 GB takes about 42 milliseconds – and that’s a hard floor on your per-token latency, ignoring everything else.
+On an H100 with 3.35 TB/s of bandwidth, reading 140 GB takes about 42 milliseconds.
+That’s a hard floor on your per-token latency, ignoring everything else.
 If you quantize those same weights to INT4 (0.5 bytes each), you’re reading 35 GB instead, and the floor drops to about 10 milliseconds.
-That’s a 4x improvement in your theoretical best-case decode speed, and you didn’t change a single line of serving code.
+That’s a 4x improvement in your theoretical best-case decode speed, and we didn’t need to change a single line of serving code.

 Lower precision datatypes

 Older GPUs support 32-bit and 16-bit floating point, as well as 8-bit integer matrix multiplication.
 FP8 is a newer format supported on H100 and later GPUs.
-With the popularity of quantization, newer generations of GPUs are supporting more smaller datatypes.
+With the popularity of quantization, newer generations of GPUs are supporting a wider range of smaller datatypes.

 Weight-only quantization

 The simplest form of quantization leaves the activations in their original precision (typically FP16 or BF16) and only quantizes the weights.
 This is called weight-only quantization, and it’s the most common starting point.
 In weight-only quantization, the weights are stored in a smaller datatype, then dequantized back to FP16 on the fly before each matrix multiplication, so the compute still happens at FP16 precision.
-The benefit is purely about reducing how much data needs to be read from HBM.
+The benefit is purely about reducing how much data needs to be read from HBM and reducing TPOT.

 Weight-activation quantization

-Weight-only quantization reduces memory bandwidth demand but doesn’t speed up the actual matrix multiplication – the compute still runs at FP16.
+Weight-only quantization reduces memory bandwidth demand but doesn’t speed up the actual matrix multiplication, since the compute still runs at FP16.
 Weight-activation quantization takes the next step: quantize both weights and activations so that the matrix multiplications themselves can run on lower-precision hardware units.
+Faster, lower-precision compute cores increase compute throughput.
+In this way, TTFT can be reduced for prefill, especially for long prompts.

 For example, weight-activation quantization using INT8, known as W8A8, quantizes both weights and activations to INT8, allowing the use of INT8 tensor cores.
 On the H100, INT8 tensor cores deliver roughly 2x the throughput of FP16 tensor cores.
-This means W8A8 doesn’t just reduce memory traffic – it also increases the compute ceiling.
-As with weight-only quantization, there is some additional storage and compute overhead for the conversion parameters.
+W8A8 reduces memory traffic for bandwidth-bound operations, and it also increases the compute ceiling for compute-bound operations.
+As with weight-only quantization, weight-activation quantization introduces some additional storage and compute overhead associated with the conversion parameters.

 Granularity

 Early attempts to quantize below 16-bit floating point took a simple approach that used the same datatype and conversion factor for all values in each weight matrix.
-In this scenario, one very large value distorts the conversion scale.
+In this scenario, one very large value distorts the conversion scale for the entire weight matrix.
 This increases the rounding errors caused by quantization and can also cause small weights to get rounded to zero, which can cause even more problems.
 To mitigate the risk of outlier values, quantization can be performed at more fine-grained granularities:

 Fine-grained quantization seeks to group similar values together, and is highly effective.
 It does, however, come at a cost of additional memory and compute overhead.
 For example, dividing a 2,048 by 2,048 weight matrix into groups of 32 values will require 131,072 scaling parameters and dequantization calculations.
 To reduce the storage of the scaling factors, they can themselves be quantized at a cost of additional dequantization overhead.